NSW control guideline for public health units

 Healthcare settings

-Workers in healthcare settings should always follow the ICEG interim guidance on Monkeypox for health workers when treating a mpox case.
+Workers in healthcare settings should always follow the Clinical Excellence Commission Mpox (Monkeypox) Infection Prevention and Control Information for clinicians when caring for a mpox case.
 If this guidance is followed appropriately, the risk of transmission between cases and contacts in a healthcare setting is minimal.

 1. Sah R, Padhi BK, Siddiq A, Abdelaal A, Reda A, Ismail Lashin B, et al. Public Health Emergency of International Concern declared by the World Health Organization for Monkeypox.
 Global Security: Health, Science and Policy.
 2022;7(1):51-6.